-Often, citizens complain to the State Department of Health about nuisances of various kinds, thinking that health authorities have the power to address any offensive condition.
+Often, citizens complain to the Indiana Department of Health about nuisances of various kinds, thinking that health authorities have the power to address any offensive condition.
 That is not the case.
-The State Department of Health has authority to enforce only those laws specifically assigned to it by the Indiana General Assembly.
-Often the State Department of Health and local health departments have no legal authority to act.
-Typical of complaints that are borderline or definitely not the province of the State Department of Health are those concerning weed patches, poison ivy, mud holes, poor drainage, line fences, accumulated junk, unfenced storm water retention ponds, livestock or poultry operations, rental disputes, offensive odors, and barking dogs.
+The Indiana Department of Health has the authority to enforce only those laws specifically assigned to it by the Indiana General Assembly.
+Often the Indiana Department of Health and local health departments have no legal authority to act.
+Typical complaints that are borderline or definitely not the province of the Indiana Department of Health are those concerning weed patches, poison ivy, mud holes, poor drainage, line fences, accumulated junk, unfenced stormwater retention ponds, livestock or poultry operations, rental disputes, offensive odors and barking dogs.
 These problems can be addressed by local authorities, but only if they choose to enact an ordinance concerning the issue.

 State law recognizes three types of nuisance.

 - Health nuisances are addressed by IC 16-20-1-25, with enforcement by the local health officer.

 - Public nuisances are addressed by IC 35-43-1-2, with enforcement by the local prosecutor.

 - Property nuisances are addressed by IC 32-30-6, with enforcement by the aggrieved party through their personal attorney.

 Health officials have no authority to address public or property nuisances.